8 Best Places To See The Sunset In Oahu

 Being on the shore with no obstructions means you can see the magnificent sunsets across the horizon.
 This is one of the best sunset spots on the entire island!

-Are you visiting in the wintertime?
-At this beach near the Banzai Pipeline, you can see one of the triple crowns of surfing contests alongside beautiful sunsets.
+👉 Visiting in the wintertime?
+Sunset Beach is near the Banzai Pipeline, where you can see one of the triple crowns of surfing contests alongside beautiful sunsets.
+And even if there’s no surfing event happening at the Pipeline, stopping by is still going to be rewarding.
+Chances are, you’ll still find a bunch of surfers taking on the massive waves.
 During the winter months, swells can be up to 30 feet!

 2. Waikiki Beach

-Waikiki Beach is the perfect location to watch the most magnific scent sunsets.
+Waikiki Beach is the most convenient location to catch the magnificent sunsets.
 When you have taken your fill of photographs, head back to Kalakaua Avenue, the bustling main street in Honolulu.

-Stretching from Ala Moana down to Kapiʻolani Regional Park, you can walk along the street and explore the gift shops, hotels, restaurants, and glitzy malls.
+Stretching from Ala Moana down to Kapiʻolani Regional Park, you can walk along the street and explore the many shopping centers (Royal Hawaiian Center, Coconut Marketplace, Ala Moana, etc.), gift shops, hotels, restaurants, and rooftop bars.

-Finish off the expedition with a meal at one of the many restaurants along the walk.
+Finish off the night with a meal at one of the many restaurants along the walk.

 3. Lanikai Beach